kdaily/aws-cli/proposals/pr-contrib-guide.md

 other API changes.
 Since the main responsibility of the AWS CLI is to facilitate access to the AWS API, we would re-prioritize a feature request to address that change.
-### Q: What do we do if a user requests a feature or change that would involve a major change in the way the SDK currently works?

-There are times when a change warrants an even more intentional and structured process before introducing a change.
-For example, a recent proposal for a source distribution method for the AWS CLI was made.
-Before implementation was finalized, the proposal was made public for open comments and to get feedback that the approach would solve the problems that exist.
-The change was a major deviation from how the AWS CLI works currently, and it was felt that having a formalized process for this change would result in better decisions.

-In this case, we would use the same format as this document for a proposal that would be opened for public comment and review.
-The document would be incorporated into the codebase as an accepted proposal as a matter of record.

 ### Q. Why should there be a minimum number of upvotes or reactions for a feature request?

 Feature requests carry a risk of adding new technical debt and increased